 Most types of counseling licensure in Hawaii require a graduate degree in a related area with specific coursework requirements.
-Mental health counselors, marriage and family therapists, and school counselors must all have a master’s degree in an area related to the specialty.
-Substance abuse counselors can earn a credential with a high school diploma.
+Mental health counselors (MHCs), marriage and family therapists (MFTs), and school counselors must all have a master’s degree in an area related to the specialty.
+Substance abuse counselors can gain certification with a high school diploma.

 3. Get licensed to practice counseling in Hawaii.

 Once you have met the educational requirements, you can begin the licensure process by applying to the correct licensing body.
-The Hawaii Department of Commerce and Consumer Affairs licenses mental health counselors and marriage and family therapists; the Hawaii Department of Health’s Alcohol and Drug Abuse Division licenses substance abuse counselors; and the Hawaii Teacher Standards Board is responsible for school counseling licenses.
+The Hawaii Department of Commerce and Consumer Affairs (DCCA) licenses MHCs and MFTs; the Hawaii Department of Health’s Alcohol and Drug Abuse Division (ADAD) licenses CSACs; and the Hawaii Teacher Standards Board (HTSB) is responsible for school counseling licenses.
 Keep reading this guide to learn more about Hawaii counseling licensure and pathways.

 Licensed Mental Health Counselor (MHC) Licensing Process